πŸ”΄ Live UK Medicine Shortage Alerts:

 Step 2: Check the live dashboard

-The MediWatch shortages dashboard shows all 218 active shortages in real time, with filtering by category and severity.
+The MediWatch shortages dashboard shows current active official shortage rows in real time, with filtering by category and severity.
 This is the fastest way to see whether your medicine is currently listed.

 Step 3: Sign up for alerts

-Rather than checking manually, sign up for free MediWatch alerts.
+Rather than checking manually, search MediWatch free.
 You can specify which medicines you want to monitor and receive an email as soon as a shortage is declared or updated for those medicines.
 This is especially useful for medicines you take long-term.

 Step 4: Ask your pharmacist